 Data integration is another event tech trend that will create a huge buzz in 2019.
 Companies like Aventri and Cvent are constantly developing the ways they integrate their products to pull event attendees’ interests, likes and dislikes, and quantify such data.
 This precise information can help event organisers offer a unique event experience to their guests, make mid-course corrections and improve future event offerings.
 To ensure event managers are constantly learning from the successes — and failures — of their previous events, data integration is vital.

-So if you want to host events that live up to your guests’ expectations and help fulfil your organisational goals, start exploring these latest tech trends today.
+So if you want to host events that live up to your guests’ expectations and help fulfil your organisational goals, start exploring these latest event management software and tech trends today.

 Author: Harriette Wilmoth, Marketing Manager, Banks Sadler